 Head Start Early Learning Outcomes Framework (ELOF): Ages Birth to Five describes the skills, behaviors, and knowledge that programs must foster in all children.
 It includes five central domains: Approaches to Learning; Social and Emotional Development; Language and Literacy; Cognition; and Perceptual, Motor, and Physical Development.
 These central domains are broken into five domains for infants and toddlers and seven domains for preschoolers.
-Infant and Toddler domains are Approaches to Learning; Social and Emotional Development; Language and Communication; Cognition; and Perceptual, Motor, and Physical Development.
+Infant and Toddler domains are Approaches to Learning; Social and Emotional Development; Language and Communication; Cognition; and Perceptual, Motor, and Physical Development; Language and Communication; Cognition; and Perceptual, Motor, and Physical Development.
 Preschool domains are Approaches to Learning; Social and Emotional Development; Language and Communication; Literacy; Mathematics Development; Scientific Reasoning; and Perceptual, Motor, and Physical Development.
 Domains are divided into sub-domains with goals that describe broad skills, behaviors, and concepts that are important for school success.
 Developmental progressions describe the skills, behaviors and concepts that children may demonstrate as they progress.
 As described in the Head Start Act, the Framework is central to program operations that promote high-quality early learning environments (42 U.S.C.
-9832(21)(G)(iv)(II)(aa), 42 U.S.C.
-9835(o), 42 U.S.C.
-98376(a)(2)(C), 42 U.S.C.
-9836a(g)(2)(A), 42 U.S.C.
-9837b(a)(4)(B)(iii), 42 U.S.C.
+9837(f)(3)(E), 42 U.S.C.
+98376(a)(3), 42 U.S.C.
+9837a(a)(14), 42 U.S.C.
+9837b(a)(2)(B)(iii), 42 U.S.C.
+9837b(a)(4)(A)(i), and 42 U.S.C.
 9837b(a)(4)(B)(iii)).